Unity-Technologies/URDF-Importer/README.md

 <img src = "images~/Package_manager_add.png">

-3. Paste the link to the URDF github, https://github.com/Unity-Technologies/URDF-Importer.git repository in the text box and press `Enter`.
+3. Enter the git URL for the URDF Importer with the latest version tag (currently v0.1.2) `https://github.com/Unity-Technologies/URDF-Importer.git#v0.1.2` in the text box and press `Enter`.

 4. Click `Import URDF`.